Paul Johnson (rugby league, born 1978): Background

 Johnson was born in Wigan, Greater Manchester, England.

+Club career

 Wigan Warriors

 Johnson made his professional début from the bench as a 17-year-old for Wigan in 1995.

 He played for Wigan from the interchange bench in their 1998 Super League Grand Final victory over Leeds.

 Johnson played for Wigan from the interchange bench in their 2001 Super League Grand Final loss to Bradford.

 Johnson played for Wigan from the interchange bench in the 2003 Super League Grand Final which was lost to Bradford.